LionAG/FoundationGameCamera/README.md

 ## How to use

 1. Download the latest launcher version.
 2. Start **Rise of the Tomb Raider** and load your saved game.
-[FoV fix can be used for both Rise & Shadow]
+[FoV mod can be used for both Rise & Shadow]
 3. In the launcher app click on the appropriate button.
 4. Enjoy!